-When installing: Plug the red cable into the main connector, and the blue cable into the auxiliary connector on the card.
+Plug the red cable into the jack labeled MAIN on the card, and the blue cable into the jack labeled AUX.

-If the computer you are servicing is a wireless WAN-ready model and does not have a wireless WAN card, route the antenna cables and secure them with tape as shown in the following illustration.
+If the computer you are servicing is the wireless WAN-ready model and does not have a wireless WAN card, put the antenna cables in the cable protection tube and place them as shown in the following illustration.